jdolinsky/chicago_crime/README.md

 * The crime category with the largest increase in 2020 was HOMICIDE.
 The homicide rate in Chicago increased by almost 57% in 2020.
 * The category with the second-highest increase in 2020 was ARSON, at 56%.
 * The category with the third-highest increase in 2020 was WEAPONS VIOLATIONS, at 33%.

+## Which Categories of Crime saw the greatest decrease during COVID?

+* The category with the greatest decrease in 2020 was THEFT.
+    Rate's decreased by 34%
+* The category with the second-highest decrease was BATTERY by nearly 17%
+* Overall, THEFTS decreased in the greatest volume in the Loop and Near North Communities.